SumikaNya

 Using 1Panel to pull

-Modify some content in the docker-compose.yml.
+Modify some content in the docker-compose.yml file.

 services: